erhsparks/app_academy_prepwork/w2/w2d4/exercises/tic-tac-toe.md

 code throws an error.
 Rather then making the grid public, write a `remove_mark` method for the board class that doesn't throw an error.

 Define a `grid` instance variable.
-You probably want a private reader for this.
+You probably want a reader for this.

 Board
 * grid
-  - private accesssor
+  - attr_reader
   - nested arrays of nil
 * place_mark
   - expects ([0, 0], :X) as arguments